 [1] 1.876372

-Now I make the remaining panels of Fig. 3, these showing the spatial arrangement associated with the site scores of the environmental variables for \(Y1\) and \(Y2\):
+The remaining panels of Fig. 3 show the spatial arrangement associated with the site scores of the environmental variables for \(Y1\) and \(Y2\):

 # Plot the two significant canonical axes of the